 Find the closet “waste hater.”
 Rarely does a leadership team—even a small one—agree on everything.
 There’s always a chance someone within their ranks would secretly love to axe a wasteful process or who yearns for the opportunity to finally get rid of an entrenched, inefficient practice.
 If other methods fail to convince the group your waste-cutting ideas have merit, it’s time to find the rogue member and bring them over to your way of thinking.

 Look at which member(s) of the team have asked the most questions about eliminating waste.
 These will be your best bet for gaining support, as their digging into the nuts and bolts of existing inefficiencies indicate a willingness to consider making changes.
 (Those who are truly opposed to change have already made up their minds and are usually less inclined to seek out additional details.)

 Stay on target.
 You may not be able to persuade the executives to approve protocol changes right away, so be prepared to make your business case several times.
-Relay a consistent message to the executive team, highlighting cost savings, time advantages, better PMO performance, and all the other benefits waste trimming would entail.
+Relay a consistent message to the executive team, highlighting cost savings, time advantages, better Project Team performance, and all the other benefits waste trimming would entail.
 Identify the specific line items that could be removed or reduced through improved efficiency during each budget cycle.
 Regularly include points on your team’s desire to eliminate specific wasteful practices during meetings and presentations.
 If proposed changes would impact another group, work to get their cooperation (it’s then a hurdle the leadership team won’t need to tackle on their own).
 A steady and persistent approach will give you the best odds of winning over even a particularly tough executive crowd.